hichamhendy/Neural-Networks-Assignment-Character-based-language-model-with-Long-Short-Term-Memory/README.md

 very long sequences.
 The LSTMs, if implemented correctly will show that it can learn much better than the Vanilla RNNs.
- Note about LSTM: Compared to the slide
-53 of the lecture ‘Recurrent Neural Networks’,
-I suggest to first concatenate xt and